nipil/WS2812B-arduino-led/README.md

 # WS2812B-arduino-led

+## WARNING: led strip power consumption

-Power consumption **WARNING** when powerinf the LEDS from the MCU board voltage regulator
+Do not power the  LEDS from the MCU board voltage regulator without prior current measurement !

 - Each LED in the strip consumes up to 50mA when fully white and at full brightness
 - If you power the strip/ring by the arduino, beware of total power consumption !
 - For an arduino uno, the available current from the onboard 5V regulator is 400-500mA max
 - Real world example : [this](https://aliexpress.com/item/1005007587825691.html) 24 led ring consumes +650mA when full white

-How does the protocol work
+## How does the protocol work

 - Very interesting read about timing tolerance of WS2812 chips
   - <https://cpldcpu.com/2014/01/14/light_ws2812-library-v2-0-part-i-understanding-the-ws2812>